 Careers Education, Information and Guidance (CEIAG) along with working with employers has a large impact on preparing students for post 16 education and the working world.

 The Academy provides impartial information, advice and guidance on careers education as well as employability skills that students can use to help them effectively plan for their future.
+We have a varied and full programme of opportunities that supports our students in making decsions about their future.

 To view out Careers Stategy, please click here.